SURFnet/eduhub-validator-service/README.md

 Calls the endpoint with `endpointId` through the Eduhub gateway and reports if a successful response is received.

+The gateway path defaults to `/courses` but can be customised with the `CHECK_ENDPOINT_PATH` environment variable.
+Provide a `path` query parameter to temporarily override the default, e.g.
+`GET /configstatus/{endpointId}?path=/programs`.

 On success, responds with a `200 OK` status

 On error, responds with a `502 Bad Gateway` status.